zer0mem/KernelProject/README.md

 KernelProject
 =============

-c++ kernel project in vs12, demo of capstone usage
+c++ kernel project in vs12, demo for capstone usage

 **1. clone all (automatically)**